Credit Matters

 Process

-• Step 7: Compliance matters.
-Debt review protection depends on ongoing payment compliance.
-If payments stop, protection can fall away and creditors may resume enforcement on the original terms.
+- Step 7: Compliance matters.
+Credit Matters’ FAQ says protection against legal action depends on ongoing payment compliance.
+If payments stop, late-payment risk increases, protection can be affected, and creditors may seek to enforce their rights under the applicable legal process.

-• Step 8: Completion or lawful exit.
-The NCR forms list includes Form 19 for the clearance stage once the legal requirements for completion have been met.
-Credit Matters also has a public rescission page, but consumers should still ask which lawful route would apply in their own case.
+- Step 8: Completion, clearance, or lawful exit.
+The NCR forms list includes Form 19 for the clearance stage, while section 71 of the National Credit Act governs clearance certificates and the related updating of records.
+Credit Matters also has a public rescission page, but consumers should still ask whether their case requires clearance, rescission, or another lawful process based on the exact stage of the matter.

 Timeline